Karmak23/licorn/docs/configuration.rst

 .. glossary::

 	licornd.pyro.port
-		**Port `299`** by default.
-Set it as an integer, for example `licorn.pyro.port = 888`. **Be sure to put it under 1024** (the system will work if it >1024, but there's a bad security implication; ports <1024 can only be bound by root and this is little but certain protection).
-Be careful not to take an already taken port on your system.
+		Port ``299`` by default.
+Set it as an integer, for example ``licorn.pyro.port = 888``.

+		.. warning:: **Be sure to set this port to a value under 1024**.
+The system will work if it >1024, but there's a bad security implication: ports <1024 can only be bound by root and this is little but more than nothing protection.
+Be careful not to take an already taken port on your system: ports < 1024 are standardized and their use is restricted, but some belongs to services dead for many years.

-Note: If you dont set this configuration directive, the Pyro environment variable :envvar:`PYRO_PORT` takes precedence over the Licorn® factory default.
+		.. note:: If you don't set this directive in the main configuration file, the Pyro environment variable :envvar:`PYRO_PORT` takes precedence over the Licorn® factory default.
 See `the Pyro documentation <http://www.xs4all.nl/~irmen/pyro3/manual/3-install.html>`_ for details.

 Users and groups related
 ------------------------